-The Family Educational Rights and Privacy Act of 1974 (FERPA) as amended is a federal law that is designed to protect the privacy of and limit access to the educational records of students.
+The Family Educational Rights and Privacy Act of 1974, as amended (“FERPA”) is a federal law that gives students certain rights with respect to their education records.

 The University of Tulsa routinely maintains records for its students that describe and document their work and progress.
 These education records generally include records such as permanent and local addresses, admissions records, financial aid records, enrollment status, course grades, reports and evaluations, completion of requirements and progress toward the degree, records of disciplinary actions, letters of recommendation, medical treatment records, and other correspondence with or concerning the student.

 To be useful, students’ records must be accurate and complete.
 The officials who maintain them are those in charge of the functions reflected in the records and the offices where the records are kept.
 These ordinarily include the Registrar, as well as certain offices of the University of Tulsa and its Colleges, including, for example, the offices of the Bursar, Financial Aid, Admissions, and Housing.
 All students have access to their own education records and may contribute to them if they feel there is need for clarification.

 Students wishing access to their education records should contact the Registrar’s Office.
 Students should submit a written request that identifies the specific record or records they wish to inspect.
 Access will be given within 45 days from the receipt of the request.
 When a record contains information about more than one student, students requesting access may inspect and review only the portion of the record relating to themselves.
 Students also are not permitted to view letters and statements of recommendation to which they waived their right of access, or that were placed in their file before January 1, 1975.

 Students should direct any questions they have about the accuracy of records to the person in charge of the office where the records are kept.
 If questions still remain, the matter may be referred to the Office of the Vice President for Student Services.